PrestaShop/prestashop.github.io/news/_posts/core-weekly/2015-04-10-prestashop-core-weekly-week-14.markdown

 ...and if you do not know how to fix an issue but wish to report it, read this: [How to use the Forge to contribute to PrestaShop](http://doc.prestashop.com/display/PS16/How+to+use+the+Forge+to+contribute+to+PrestaShop).
 Thank you!

-That's it for the previous two weeks!
-We'll be back to a truly weekly report next week.
-Until then, let me know if I forgot something, or if you have ideas about how to improve the Core Weekly report!
+Until the next Core Weekly report, let me know if I forgot something here, or if you have ideas about how to improve the this report!

 Cheers!